 The Prefrontal Cortex Problem

-This is why your previously chill puppy now has BIG feelings about everything—the doorbell, the neighbor's cat, the sound of your keys.
-Their emotional gas pedal is floored, but their brakes aren't installed yet.
+This imbalance explains why your previously calm puppy now has outsized reactions to the doorbell, the neighbor's cat, and the sound of your keys.
+Their emotional gas pedal is floored, but their brakes are not installed yet.

 The Hormonal Storm

-On top of the brain remodeling, adolescent dogs experience a hormonal cocktail that would make a human teenager jealous.
-Testosterone, estrogen, and progesterone all fluctuate wildly, affecting:
+On top of the brain remodeling, adolescent dogs experience significant hormonal fluctuation.
+Testosterone, estrogen, and progesterone all shift unpredictably, affecting:

 One veterinary behaviorist described it as "a hot, spicy soup of emotions."
-That's not poetic license—it's an accurate description of the neurochemical chaos happening in your dog's skull.
-This is why punishment-based training backfires especially hard during adolescence: you're adding stress to a brain already running hot, which makes impulse control even worse.
+This is also why punishment-based training backfires especially hard during adolescence: adding stress to a brain already running hot degrades impulse control further.

 Why They're Not Actually "Forgetting"

-Here's the critical distinction: your dog hasn't forgotten their training.
-Research shows that dogs don't experience true memory loss of learned behaviors during adolescence.
-The commands are still in there.
+The critical distinction: your dog has not lost their training.
+Research shows that dogs do not experience true memory loss of learned behaviors during adolescence.
+The commands are still stored.

-What's happening is a temporary inability to access those memories when distracted, excited, or emotionally aroused.
-Think of it like trying to remember calculus formulas during a fire alarm—the knowledge exists, but the conditions for retrieval are terrible.
+What is happening is a temporary inability to retrieve those memories under conditions of distraction, excitement, or emotional arousal.
+Think of it like trying to recall calculus formulas during a fire alarm -- the knowledge exists, but the retrieval conditions are terrible.

-- What won't work: Repeating commands louder, adding more reps of the same training, expecting willpower to override biology
+- What will not work: Repeating commands louder, adding more reps of the same training, expecting willpower to override biology

 - What will work: Reducing environmental difficulty until your dog can succeed, then gradually increasing challenge as their brain matures